 "When love and skill work together, expect a masterpiece" -John Ruskin

+Before high school Gabe returned back to Southern California to live with his father.
 Gabe found himself practicing rigorously 12-16 hours a day, for months during the summer.
 With sporadic bass lessons and 5 years of "formal" self teaching, Gabe increased his musical tastes from his old love, bands like Deicide and Suffocation, to a diversity of artists such as Stevie Ray Vaughn, Weather Report and Bela Fleck and the Flecktones.
 This helped Gabe hone his skills in a wide arena of music from the "out" jazz of Art Tatum and Coltrane, to the repetative and groove oriented funk and R&B of Cameo and Zap.
 This would eventually prepare him for the myriad of top name music artists he would soon work with.

 Just a year after graduating high school Gabe landed a voice on guitar hero George Lynch's eclectic 1999 release, "Smoke This".
 A 3 month tour followed the release.
 With new endorsements with ESP guitars, Dean Markley strings and Hughes and Kettner bass amplification systems, Gabe began living his dream at age 19, a few years younger than George Lynch's son.
 After the chaotic lifestyle of the hard rocking 1999 US tour which included excessive alcohol consumption, Gabe returned home where even his closest friends recognized and worried about his destructive, indulgent lifestyle.
 Gabe went on a spiritual search and attended a 10 day Buddhist vipassana meditation course, where he took a mandatory oath of silence for the courses entirety.
 This experience changed his views on his existence drastically.
 A deeper sense of universal understanding vanquished the young artist.
 An inner peace enveloped Gabe's life and everyone noticed it when he returned.

 Even with his growing resume and promising future, alcohol and drug consumption crept back into Gabe's life which led him to a deathly destructive path.
-From drug dealing, health issues to excessive alcohol consumption, this volatile chicano found himself incarcerated several times.
-After being incarcerated for months, Gabe observed the sub culture of jail life, and drew from it inspiration for his work.
+From drug dealing, health issues to excessive alcohol consumption, this volatile chicano found himself incarcerated several times and in 2007 after getting a sentence reduced from years to months, Gabe observed the sub culture of jail life, and drew from it inspiration for his future work.
 The different phases of emotions fed concepts and stories about doing time which Gabe in turn focused back into music.
 He wrote sheet music, lyrics and vigorously worked out to pass the time productively.
 He sympathized with the trials and tribulations of the dominant hispanic race in the facility and he was even asked to hold a position.
-During his sentance a gang war broke out and Gabe was faced with the choice of participating and getting an extended sentance or stepping down and facing the consequences as disgrace to his gang.
+During his sentence a gang war broke out and Gabe was faced with the choice of participating and getting an extended sentence or stepping down and facing the potentially deadly consequences as a disgrace to his gang.
 The facility was immediately put on lockdown a week before he was released leading to the longest lockdown in Orange County jail history.
-He was pepper sprayed and kept confined for days but he soon fulfilled his sentance and was released with no extension.
+He was pepper sprayed and kept confined for days but he soon did his time and was released with no extension.

-List of Recording Artists Gabe has worked with:
+Highlighted List of Recording Artists Gabe has worked with:

 Lynch Mob US tour 1998-1999